gardener/gardener-extension-shoot-lakom-service/docs/usage/lakom.md

 - `RSASSA-PSS-SHA256`: uses `RSASSA-PSS` scheme with `SHA256` hash func
 - `RSASSA-PSS-SHA384`: uses `RSASSA-PSS` scheme with `SHA384` hash func
 - `RSASSA-PSS-SHA512`: uses `RSASSA-PSS` scheme with `SHA512` hash func

+### Supported Resources for Verification

+By default, Lakom validates only `Pod` resources in the clusters that it covers.
+However, it also has the capabilities to validate the following Gardener specific resources:
+- `controllerdeployments.core.gardener.cloud/v1`
+- `gardenlets.seedmanagement.gardener.cloud/v1alpha1`
+- `extensions.operator.gardener.cloud/v1alpha1`

+> [!IMPORTANT]
+> When deploying Lakom via the helm chart in `/charts/lakom`, the `rules` key
+> can be fully customized to include any of the listed resources above.
+> Make sure that they are registered with the same group & versions as the ones listed above.
+> Any difference will cause Lakom to skip validation and approve the request,
+> making it a security risk.